 Anna Ivey and Alison Cooper Chisolm, both former admissions officers at top U.S. universities, have for many years been working privately with applicants and their families who are navigating the U.S. admissions process, and the Common App in particular.
 They noticed two big problems:

 Inline is a tool to help level the playing field in college admissions by offering real-time college application help that is much more affordable than hiring a private consultant, and that meets applicants where they are: online, struggling with a sometimes tricky application form, and needing help with it in the moment.

-Inline is a software extension that works with Google Chrome®.
+Inline is a software extension that works with Google Chrome® on your desktop, laptop, or Chromebook.
 Once you download it, it launches automatically when you open the Common App and is constantly active to support you while you complete the application — hence the name Inline.

 In order to use it, you'll need:

 Inline works with the Chrome browser and is simple to install.
 (It is technically a “browser extension.”)
-Download the free Standard edition here.
+Download and subscribe to Inline here.
 It takes just one click to install the extension, which will launch the very next time you open the Common App.
-You do need to have a Common App account to use Inline.
+You do need to have a Common App account to use Inline, and it must be used on a desktop, laptop, or Chromebooke.
 Once you’re logged into your Common App account, Inline tips and advice will appear, like magic.
-To check that it’s working, the first thing you should see after logging in is this:

 A browser extension is simply a piece of software that extends the functionality of your browser in some way.
 Once you follow the procedure for installing an extension, it will launch automatically in the appropriate environment - in this case, when you open the Common App using Google Chrome.

 Many high schools have "firewalls" built into their internet networks that automatically block you from accessing or downloading anything but a few applications and sites that have been pre-approved by your school.
 (In general that's a good thing, because it keeps out the creepers and the bad guys.)